One Stop. Many Options.

 Pensions Benefits Analysis & Planning

 If you qualify for a traditional pension, there are many questions you need to have answered before you make your decision.
 Will the pension fund remain viable over the long term?
 Which benefit option should I choose?
 Should I take one of the many monthly benefit options or the lump sum?
 What are the trade-offs?
-Will my pension cause a reduction in my Social Security benefits or my spouse’s survivor benefit?
+Will my pension cause a reduction to my Social Security benefits or my spouse's survivor benefit?

 We assist and guide our clients in analyzing these critical decisions by carefully and thoroughly evaluating each one independently to determine how to optimize the result.
 Then we combine each decision into an overall income plan that illustrates how they interact and impact the life of your liquid assets.

 The longer we live, the more likely it is that we will eventually need assistance with our daily activities and care.
 Statistics show that 70 percent of Americans turning 65 will need some form of long-term care in their lifetime.1 For some, care will be provided at home.
 For others, it will mean assisted living or nursing home care.
 With nursing home costs averaging up to $90,156 a year2 for a semi-private room, and inflation that typically outpaces the general economy, future cost of care can be projected to reach much higher for an individual.
 Many mistakenly believe these costs will be covered by their health insurance or absorbed by Medicare.
 That is just not the case.
 Further, to qualify for Medicaid coverage, you must first spend down your liquid assets.
 Others believe the cost of covering this risk is too great or that the coverage purchased will fail to pay when it should.
 As with all aspects to retirement risk planning, it's important to become informed and utilize the assistance of an experienced advisor to make the best decision possible.